renatoathaydes/dart-sass-bulma-example/README.md

-Example Dart project that use Sass and Bulma.
+Example Dart project that uses Sass and Bulma.

 See [blog post](https://sites.google.com/a/athaydes.com/renato-athaydes/posts/usingsassandbulmaindartwebprojects#TOC-Using-all-of-Bulma)
 explaining how this works.